• Skip to primary navigation

 Ground Flaxseed

 Ground flaxseed helps to bind these protein balls.
-You may be able to substitute an additional 2 tbsp of collagen protein, however, I did not test this.
+You may be able to substitute an additional 2 tablespoon of collagen protein, however, I did not test this.

 Ingredients used for pumpkin protein balls.